Big-Life-Lab/PHES-ODM/metadata.md

 -   **analysisDate**: Date the measurement was performed in the lab.

 -   **reportDate**: Date the data was reported.
 One sampleID may have updated reports based on updates to assay method or reporting standard.
-In this situation, use the original `sampleID` but updated `measurementID`, `reportDate` and `assayID` (if needed).
+In this situation, use the original `sampleID` but updated `MeasureID`, `reportDate` and `assayID` (if needed).

 -   **fractionAnalyzed**: Faction of the sample that is analyzed.